amnva/rag-docxplorer/README.md

 ## 🔍📄🤖 RAG-DocXplorer

 **RAG-DocXplorer** is a modular Retrieval-Augmented Generation (RAG) framework for intelligent question answering over scientific documents.
-It supports PDF preprocessing, semantic chunk retrieval with embeddings and LLM-based answer generation.
+It supports PDF and image preprocessing, semantic chunk retrieval using FAISS with text and visual embeddings (CLIP), and LLM-based answer generation for accurate, context-aware responses.

 ## Features